The grey economy

 Posted worker from an EU or EEA Member State or Switzerland

-An employee posted to Finland from an EU or EEA Member State or Switzerland must have a posted worker’s certificate issued by the authorities in the country of origin, known as the A1 certificate.
-The posted worker’s certificate affirms that pension and accident insurance for the employee is taken out in the country of origin for the duration of the period shown on the certificate.
+The A1 certificate affirms that pension and accident insurance for the employee is taken out in the country of origin for the duration of the period shown on the certificate.
 During that period, the employee does not need to be insured as required by Finnish law.
 The certificate is employee-specific and valid for the duration recorded on the certificate.

 Posted worker from a country with a bilateral agreement on social security

-If an employee is posted to Finland from a country with which Finland has signed a bilateral agreement on social security (Australia, Chile, India, Israel, Canada, China, Québec, South Korea or the USA), the employee must have a posted worker’s certificate issued by the authorities in the country of origin (e.g. AUS 1/FI).
+If an employee is posted to Finland from a country with which Finland has signed a bilateral agreement on social security (Australia, Chile, South Korea, India, Israel, Canada, China, Québec or the USA), the employee must have a posted worker’s certificate issued by the authorities in the country of origin (e.g. AUS 1/FI).
 If the contracting partner does not provide the posted worker’s certificates, the contractor must ensure that the contracting partner has taken out insurance coverage for its employees in Finland.

-Regarding accident insurance, it should be noted that these certificates only cover accident insurance in the country of origin in the case of posted employees from Israel and Québec.
+These certificates cover both pension and accident insurance in the country of origin only in the case of posted employees from Israel and Québec.
 In other cases, insurance pursuant to the Finnish Workers’ Compensation Act must always be taken out in Finland for workers posted from other countries with a bilateral social security agreement with Finland.

 Posted workers from other countries